ideas-um/FAST/README.md

 ### (2) Package List

+- **+AerodynamicsPkg**: This package contains code for an empirical aerodynamic analysis, adapted from NASA's Aviary code.
 - **+AircraftSpecsPkg**: This package contains specific aircraft initialization files.
 The documentation will guide a user to create their own files for repeated studies.
 - **+BatteryPkg**: This package contains the battery model which is called during the mission analysis for fully or hybrid electric aircraft.
 - **+ConstraintDiagramPkg**: This package contains functionality to generate constraint diagrams for turboprop or turbofan aircraft under FAA Part 25 requirements.
 In the future, additional functionality will be provided for turboprop aircraft under FAA Part 23 requirements.